-Kids home from school?
-Travel plans cancelled?
-Keep everyone sane while staying home with these fun boredom busters and indoor activities for families!
+School’s out and the kids are bored again.
+Keep everyone sane during time off from school with these fun boredom busters and indoor activities for families!

 This post contains affiliate links.
 If you purchase via these links, I may receive a small commission at no additional cost to you.